Updated July 2022

-Finding books in English in Lisbon isn’t too difficult, and the number of stores selling English-language books keep growing.
+Finding books in English in Lisbon isn’t too difficult, and the number of stores selling English-language books keeps growing.

 Ler Devagar (1300, R. Rodrigues de Faria 103) in LX Factory in Alcântara is one of the most gorgeous bookstores around, with a cafe where you can drink wine and smoke cigarettes while you look all smarty-pants.
 The English selection (all new books) skews toward Portuguese authors and Portugal travel and history books, but there are occasionally titles by contemporary American and British masters and more mainstream books too.

 Bertrand Livreiros (Rua Garrett 73) in Chiado is the oldest bookstore in the world still in operation, but it keeps up with the times no problem.
 Bertrand has a rotating selection of English-language books, including a solid variety of travel guides, but also books by Portuguese authors in English and New York Times bestsellers.
 It’s got an online store too.
-Another location in Picoas Plaza (Rua Tomás Ribeiro and Rua Viriato) also offers a small but well-curated selection of English-language books, including Svetlana Alexievich’s Voices from Chernobyl.
+Another location in Picoas Plaza (Rua Tomás Ribeiro and Rua Viriato) also offers a small but well-curated selection of English-language books, including major prize winners and best-sellers.

 Livraria Britânica (Rua Luis Fernandes, 14), in Principe Real, is geared toward English language learners and teachers, its tag line being “Serving the English Language Teaching in Portugal [sic] Since 1981.”
 As such, it has a peculiar selection: they don’t have books by Hemingway, just about Hemingway, for example, but they did have a Martin Amis novel recently.
 Nonetheless, you’ll find your Harry Potter here, and it’s perfect for children’s books and classics like Charles Dickens and D.H.
 Lawrence.
-You can order online, too — but don’t even think about trying to find their address on their website.
-Yes.
+You can order online, too.

 Finally, if you find yourself in Cascais, there’s an excellent and extensive collection of English-language classics and mainstream pulp, most of them for under 4€, as well as books in French and German and, of course, Portuguese, at Livraria Galileu (Av.
 Valbom 24-A).

-Know of any other stores that carry English-language books in Lisbon?
+Know of any other stores or markets that carry English-language books in Lisbon?
 Let us know.